CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 # Fabric Copilot Hands-On Lab

-## Lab Overview
+## Overview

 This hands on lab provides comprehensive training on leveraging Microsoft Fabric and Copilot capabilities for data ingestion, preparation, and visualization.
 Participants will create and set up a Fabric workspace using the pre-deployed Fabric capacity.
 They will ingest datasets into the Lakehouse via Data Pipelines, explore Copilot’s AI-assisted features in Fabric notebooks, and connect to Fabric datasets to generate visualizations in Power BI using Copilot.
 Additionally, participants will use Copilot to write DAX queries, update measure descriptions, and optionally explore Copilot as a report consumer, gaining a solid understanding of its potential across the data and analytics workflows in Microsoft Fabric.

-## Lab objectives
+## Objectives

 In this lab, you will complete the following exercises:

-- Exercise 1: Getting Started with Microsoft Fabric: Set Up a Workspace
+- Exercise 1: Getting Started with Microsoft Fabric: Set Up a Workspace.

-- Exercise 2: Explore Copilot for Data Flows
+- Exercise 2: Explore Copilot for Data Flows.

-- Exercise 3: Visualizing and gaining Insights using Copilot for Power BI
+- Exercise 3: Visualizing and gaining Insights using Copilot for Power BI.

 ## Exercise 1: Getting Started with Microsoft Fabric: Set Up a Workspace